godalming123/common-assembly/docs.md

   # This code is ran until `break`
 }
 while false {
-  # Thid code is never ran
+  # This code is never ran
 }
 ```